 At the same time, this makes PPT a good opportunity to consider alternative packaging.
 Paper-based solutions such as mailer boxes, for example, won't be affected by the tax.
 These more sustainable types of packaging offer a way to avoid the knock-on costs of PPT.

 What about Sourceful

-As an importer of packaging made from recycled plastics, bioplastics and some virgin plastics, we're registering for the Plastic Packaging Tax.
-We're also keeping track of any changes to the tax which we'll update this article with, including the outcomes of the current consultation.
-Whilst PPT will affect businesses throughout the supply chain, laws that encourage more sustainable materials are a positive step.
+As an importer of packaging made from recycled plastics, bioplastics and some virgin plastics, we've registered for the Plastic Packaging Tax.
+We're also keeping track of any changes to the tax which we'll update this article with periodically.
+Whilst PPT is affecting businesses throughout the supply chain, laws that encourage more sustainable materials are a positive step.